Parveen1144434247/Pv/README.md

 # Pv
-I have done mastery in Instagram Telemarketing from Idigitalprenuer I have certificate which is awarded by IDP
+I have done mastery in Instagram Marketing Automation from Idigitalprenuer I have certificate which is awarded by IDP